Related ToolsWindsurfCursorGithub CopilotClaudeChatgptGithub

 Cursor’s Key Differentiators

-Tab Completion with 28% Higher Acceptance: Powered by Fusion (incorporating Supermaven technology), Cursor’s Tab model achieves 28% higher acceptance rates with 21% fewer distracting suggestions.
-It predicts where you’ll edit next and jumps your cursor there automatically.
+• Tab completion with 28% higher acceptance: Powered by Fusion (incorporating Supermaven technology), with 21% fewer distracting suggestions.

-Deep Codebase Context: Maximum context windows with automatic conversation summarization.
-Understands project-wide patterns to avoid hallucinating filenames or non-existent functions.
-Works best on codebases under 100K lines.
+• Deep codebase context: Maximum context windows with automatic conversation summarization, strongest on codebases under 100K lines.

 Code Completion Speed